Ashutosh-aditya/oibsip_taskno_2/README.md

 The project details on the "Project" page and the articles on the "Article" page have "Show More" buttons to reveal additional information when clicked.
 This interactivity is achieved using JavaScript.

 Feel free to explore the different webpages to learn more about Ashutosh Aditya's work and skills.

-This README provides an overview of the portfolio website, and you can access the deployed site by following the link provided above.